camillatung/phd_thesis_markdown/source/08_chapter_3.md

 To visualize each plane detected as a grid, the `Grid` class is created, which inherits from the `SCNNode` class.
 It is similar to the `Plane` class as mentioned above.

-In the `Grid` class's initializer `init(anchor: ARPlaneAnchor)`, a mesh node to visualize the detected plane's estimated shape is created.
+In the `Grid` class's initializer `init(anchor: ARPlaneAnchor)`, a grid node to visualize the detected plane's estimated shape is created.
 It is the main component of grid visualization.
-The mesh node's geometry is the `SCNPlane` class with the width of the x-value of the anchor's extent and the height of the z-value of the anchor's extent.
+The grid node's geometry is the `SCNPlane` class with the width of the x-value of the anchor's extent and the height of the z-value of the anchor's extent.

 Also, I set up the grid's material using the `SCNMaterial` class.
 I set the diffuse contents of the material as an image of grid as it is more convenient for the users to make a point on a gird for the start and end position of the distance they want to measure.

-Besides, the `physicsBody` of the mesh node is the `SCNPhysicsBody` class.
+Besides, the `physicsBody` of the grid node is the `SCNPhysicsBody` class.
 Its type is *.static*, and its shape is the `SCNPhysicsShape` class.
 Also, the `categoryBitMask` of the `physicsBody` of this node is equal to 2, which means that this body is static, as the default value of `categoryBitMask` is 1, which means that the body is dynamic.

-Moreover, I will use `SCNVector3Make(_:_:_:)` to set the mesh node's position.
+Moreover, I will use `SCNVector3Make(_:_:_:)` to set the grid node's position.
 The x-value is the x-vlaue of the anchor's center, while the z-value is the z-vlaue of the anchor's center.
 The y-value is 0.
 It will return a three-component vector.

-Next, same as before, because the mesh node's geometry, which is the `SCNPlane` class, is vertically oriented in its local coordinate system, so it is rotated to let the extent node match the orientation of `ARPlaneAnchor`.
+Next, same as before, because the grid node's geometry, which is the `SCNPlane` class, is vertically oriented in its local coordinate system, so it is rotated to let the extent node match the orientation of `ARPlaneAnchor`.

-At last, the mesh node is ready and it is added as the child node using an instance method, which is `addChildNode(_:)`, so it appears in the scene.
+At last, the grid node is ready and it is added as the child node using an instance method, which is `addChildNode(_:)`, so it appears in the scene.

 ```java
 // Create a plane